tesseract-ocr/tesseract/README.md

 Tesseract has **unicode (UTF-8) support**, and can **recognize more than 100 languages** "out of the box".

-Tesseract supports **various output formats**: plain-text, hocr(html), pdf, tsv, invisible-text-only pdf.
+Tesseract supports **various output formats**: plain text, hOCR (HTML), PDF, invisible-text-only PDF, TSV.
+The master branch also has experimental support for ALTO (XML) output.

 You should note that in many cases, in order to get better OCR results, you'll need to **[improve the quality](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) of the image** you are giving Tesseract.